 We have developed a series of models that make it easy for employees and companies to implement sales transactions on the secondary market.
 Amongst these models, we propose a collaboration between the company and its employees, so the sale becomes a service provided by the company to its employees.
 We also offer a pricing tool that will allow not only for a significant profit for the employees, but also create interest in the securities being offered among investors.

-This enables companies to control the price and the timing of the sales of their shares, and in doing so avoid an excess supply of the company’s stock, which would most definitely lead to a drop in the stock price.
+This enables companies to control the price and the timing of the sales of their shares, and in doing so to prevent an excess supply of the company’s stock, which would most definitely lead to a drop in the stock price.

 In any event, we strongly suggest the involvement of the company in the sales process, in order to ensure that the interests of the company and the employee, and those of all the other employees, are aligned.